igoravl/TfsCmdlets/docs/cmdlets/WorkItem/History/Get-TfsWorkItemHistory.md

 title: Get-TfsWorkItemHistory
 breadcrumbs: [ "WorkItem", "History" ]
 parent: "WorkItem.History"
-description: "Gets the history of changes of a work item."
+description: "Gets the history of changes of a work item. "
 remarks:
 parameterSets:
   "_All_": [  ]